Joyce Chng, author of the fantastic Dragon Sisters, has given us a sneak peek at her upcoming sequel, Pearl of the Palace.

 Something was going to happen.

-You can read the first book in the series, Dragon Sisters, right now.
+The first book in the series, Dragon Sisters, is also available from Scarlet Ferret.
 It includes delicious extras, such as The Dragon Sisters Recipe Book, and exclusive illustrations by the author.